What Is Dyslexia? Signs, Types, Strengths, and Effective Strategies for Dyslexia Support

 Great Problem-Solving Skills: Dyslexics often think creatively to navigate their learning differences.
 This ability frequently extends to other areas of life.

 High Empathy Levels: With difficulties in reading, dyslexics may have a better ability to recognize body cues and understand a situation better.
-This may give them the ability to tune into others emotions.
+This may give them the ability to tune into others' emotions.

 Strong Narrative Memory: You may excel at remembering events by creating stories in your mind.
-By Dyslexia reported that 84% of dyslexics demonstrate above-average reasoning skills.
+Made By Dyslexia reported that 84% of dyslexics demonstrate above-average reasoning skills.

-Book a Free Consultation With Blue Sky Learning
+Book a Free Consultation for Dyslexia Support

 Are you or your child exhibiting signs of dyslexia?
 Are you seeking coaching or therapy for support?